awmckinley/config/modules/sys.mon/README.md

-# System Monitoring
+# System Monitoring Tools

-Software to live monitor CPU, memory, processes, uptime, network, and disk I/O.
+Tools for monitoring system resources, processes, and performance in real-time.